samuelroland/dme/docs/paradigm-analysis-pres.typ

 #slide(title: "What's the solution ?")[

 == Rust new paradigms
-- Invented at Mozilla in
+- Invented at Mozilla, released 1.0 in 2015, most loved programming language Stackoverflow survey from 2016
 - Advanced static analysis at compilation time
 - In addition to a type and variable, each ressource has an *owner* and a *lifetime*
 - Advanced smart pointers, traits and concurrency mecanisms